3mdeb/verified-boot/verified_boot_app_spec.md

 ## 2. Application Design Overview

-The Soverign Boot Provisioning Wizard is a standalone UEFI application executed either from a system firmware image.
+The Soverign Boot Provisioning Wizard is a standalone UEFI application executed from a system firmware image.
 It operates in the pre-boot UEFI environment, executing on first boot, or on `EFI_BOOT_MODE` set to `BOOT_WITH_DEFAULT_SETTINGS` or `BOOT_WITH_MFG_MODE_SETTINGS`, or as a fallback mechanism when UEFI Secure Boot verification fails on subsequent